 Your policy deployment should begin with objectives build around your customers’ voice.
 Those that you serve are those that can guide the way forward for your business, but are you paying attention to what they are saying?
 Here’s why breaking through your performance barriers starts with your customer's voice.

-Breakthrough goals and the thinking associated with it is the process of identifying and bringing to life significant change in your business which is seen as valuable through the eyes of the customer.
+Breakthrough goals and the thinking associated with them is the process of identifying and bringing to life significant change in your business which is seen as valuable through the eyes of the customer.

 It requires your business to stretch itself beyond its existing performance levels via critical thinking, cross-organizational collaboration, and management.